 Self-antagging is performing the actions of, or acting as if you are, an antagonist when your role is not set as such.
 Self antagging is normally defined by doing things that an enemy of the station would do.
-You are a memeber of the crew, your best interest should always be to your leaders.
+You are a member of the crew, your best interest should always be to your leaders.

-❌ Constantly, breaking alot of space law, over and over just for fun.
+❌ Constantly, breaking a lot of space law, over and over just for fun.

-✔️ Using antag weapons/guns in self defense.
+✔️ Using antag weapons/guns in self-defense.

-✔️ Protesting, that leads to overthrowing the captain, if they are doing a poor job or obviously griefing.
+✔️ Protesting, that leads to overthrowing the captain if they are doing a poor job or obviously griefing.

 Rules are in place to help maintain order on Hyperstation 13, Breaking these rules will result in penalization, including but not limited to: removal from the server for any length of time, role bans, verbal warnings.
 Not knowing the rules is not a justifiable cause for breaking them.
 When you are done reading these rules, please study policies.